ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 ### E. H. Mills & Co., Corfu NY

+The following two images are a map and associated business directory from 1866 showing the E. H. Mills & Co. as well as the Mills' home in Corfu:

 {{% mefigure "images/1866-corfu-po-map.jpg" "Courtesy of Allan Starkweather, Corfu Village Historian.
 Scanned from photocopy of document with Allan's annotations." %}}

 {{% mefigure "images/1866-corfu-business-directory.jpg" "Courtesy of Allan Starkweather, Corfu Village Historian.
 Scanned from photocopy of document with Allan's annotations." /%}}

+By 1876, the year that Horace died, Corfu had grown, but E. H. Mills & Co. and the Mills' home are still there:

 {{% mefigure "images/1876-corfu-map.jpg" "Courtesy of Allan Starkweather, Corfu Village Historian.
 Scanned from photocopy of document with Allan's annotations." /%}}

 {{% mefigure "images/1876-corfu-map-notes.jpg" "Courtesy of Allan Starkweather, Corfu Village Historian.
 Scanned from photocopy of document with Allan's annotations." /%}}

+A fire in 1899 destroyed the building that had once housed E. H. Mills & Co.:

 {{% mefigure "images/1899-corfu-fire.jpg" "Courtesy of Allan Starkweather, Corfu Village Historian.
 Scanned from photocopy of document with Allan's annotations." /%}}